Dollarama: Business practices

 Many items are priced at $1.00 or less, and initially almost all items were priced as such.
 In early 2009, Dollarama began to introduce items priced up to $2.00 (including $1.25 and $1.50 price points).
-Due to the positive response from consumers to the multi-price point strategy, the stores introduced items at $2.50 and $3.00 in August 2012.
+The stores introduced items at $2.50 and $3.00 in August 2012.
 It again increased price points to include $3.50 and $4.00 items in August 2016.
 In 2022, Dollarama announced that its maximum price point would be increasing to $5.00.
 This price level increase allowed the chain to acquire products from a greater variety of sources, including closeout sales.
 Adjustments may eventually happen to all prices.
-Dollarama has always had a No Return and No Exchange Policy.
-Once an item is bought, it cannot be returned or exchanged.
+Dollarama has always had a No Return and No Exchange Policy, stating an item cannot be given back to the store once a purchase is complete.

 Payment in Dollarama stores was once by cash only, until Interac debit cards were added as a payment option beginning in 2008.
 Gift cards began to be offered in 2011.
 As of 2015, all Dollarama stores also support contact-less Interac Flash payments.
 In March 2017, Dollarama announced that credit cards would be offered as a payment option at all stores by the end of summer 2018.
-Customers will be able to pay with Visa, Mastercard, and American Express, following a successful pilot program.

 Many Dollarama stores were opened in place of former locations of the now defunct BiWay, which closed after a series of dubious financial transactions involving a new owner of the parent operation.
-Dollarama launched its online store on January 21, 2019 where it will sell many of its products in bulk.
+Dollarama launched its online store on 21 January 2019 where it will sell many of its products in bulk.
 Only 1000 of the roughly 4000 products offered in Dollarama stores will be sold online, namely items that are easily purchased in bulk.

-Most large scale modern dollar stores sourced products from their inception from China beginning in the mid-1990s when they appeared on the retail landscape.
-This was the same time when Chinese companies entered the market and were allowed to manufacture for Western countries.
-Dollarama started branding sourced products starting in the very early 2000s.
-Such brands include the store's line of stationery branded as Studio, and plastic storage containers under the name Plastico.
-For a long period of time the public did not know that these were created brands by Dollarama.
-This would only have been known if customers scrutinized the labels.
-Such practices were not new: private labels were created as a far back as the early 1930s in Canada by Canadian Tire with Motomaster products, and most retail stores followed.

-An extremely large percentage of Dollarama products are privately sourced.
-In mid-2009 it rolled out its own store brand, "D".
-Unlike small dollar/discount stores, it sources most of its products directly from manufacturers, rather than from local unknown distributors.